xnnba1984/A-Tutorial-on-the-Hybrid-Two-Stage-Workflow/README.md

 If you use this code, please cite the manuscript:

 Xi NM, Huang X, Wang L. *From Heterogeneous Treatment Effects to Treatment Policies: A Decision Focused Framework for Clinical Trial Personalization.*

-## License

-Add the intended repository license here before public release.
-If no license is added, reuse permissions are ambiguous even if the repository is public.